-- 2.4 Summaries of the issues arising in relation to each system or activity covered by Internal Audit work in 2009/10 have been reported separately to the Audit Committee.
+- 2.3 Summaries of the issues arising in relation to each system or activity covered by Internal Audit work in 2012/13 have been reported separately to the Audit Committee.
 Appropriate responses to the recommendations made in internal audit reports have been obtained.
 When actioned, the recommendations made in the Internal Audit reports should provide management with additional comfort that the system of control operates as intended.
-It is therefore imperative that the agreed actions are implemented by management. - 2.5 A monthly follow up process was put in place in January 2008 and has been operating effectively.
+It is therefore imperative that the agreed actions are implemented by management. - A monthly follow up process was put in place in January 2008 and continues to operate effectively.
 All actions arising from internal and external audit reviews are captured within a follow up database and are subject to follow up and validation by the CMT and the Chief Internal Auditor on a regular basis, with reporting on progress to the relevant Audit Committee.